 Swap: Games and movies

-This highly active trade community specializes in games and movies for all platforms.
-Fans can rate their purchases, chat with other game and movie fans, and receive bonus points towards future games and pre-releases.
-The community page also allows users to share information about game nights and something called the Goozex Olympics.
-Goozex charges $1.99 per swap.
+Once you've "pwned" a game, it's time to move onto the next challenge.
+This highly active trade community specializes in games for all platforms.
+Fans can rate their purchases, chat with other game fans, and receive coins towards future games and pre-releases.
+The best part: it’s totally free.

 Swap: Vacation homes